Linda Benedict | 12/5/2013 8:33:14 PM

 The class includes weight lighting, floor exercises, stretching and a good deal of socializing.
 Melvin said after they connected with the exercises, they connected with each other.
 Melvin believes the social bond is a big part of getting them to the class.

 Faye Blanchard agrees.
-She lives about 40 minutes from Thibodaux, but drives in the three days a week just for the class.
+She lives about 40 minutes from Thibodaux but drives in three days a week just for the class.

 “The group keeps me motivated to keep moving.
 I could probably do the same routine at home.
 I have all the weights.
 But you just get involved with doing things at home, and you don’t make time to do it.”
 Blanchard said.

 The classes are taught by Monica Stock, a chatty exercise enthusiast who gets the women talking while they work out.

 “We share with each other.
 We enjoy our time together,” Stock said.
 “That is as much a benefit to their health as the exercises are.”